 Evening: Dinner at Public at the Brickyard

 Public is a small plates restaurant so two or three dishes should be enough per person.
-I started with the Buffalo cauliflower.
+I started with the Buffalo cauliflower, which is one of their most popular dishes.
 They’re just like Buffalo wings, only made with fried cauliflower instead of fried chicken.
 So that’s okay because I’m pretty sure fried vegetables don’t have calories.
 That’s just science.

 It might actually be a crime to go to Public and don’t get the prairie sliders.
 These were ranked the best bar snack in Kansas by Thrillist, in case MY humble recommendation is insufficient for you, Internet Stranger.
 The flavor of the slider meat is incredibly rich, probably because they are made with bison and beef.
 (Don’t feel sad; bison is actually a very sustainable and healthy meat.

 You get your choice of side with the sliders and I recommend the potato salad.
 The paprika added a nice kick, and the potatoes were as firm as a John Grisham novel.